-And then comes creating your own squeeze page by selecting one of the done-for-you page templates, signing up for a Getresponse email service account (which will cost extra) and integrating it.
+And then comes creating your own squeeze page via the done-for-you page templates, signing up for a Getresponse email service account and integrating it.

-RECOMMENDED: Do you wanna learn profitable sales funnel creation + email list building (the non-shady way) & traffic generation strategies from scratch as a noob?
+RECOMMENDED: Do you wanna learn sales funnel creation + email list building (the non-shady way) & traffic generation strategies as a noob?
 Join ‘Affiliate Outrage’ for free.

 On top of that ‘7MDP’ training and also squeeze page templates, there’s some PDF guidance to follow on social media and Google traffic, and traffic hacks.

 But don’t wet your panties with excitement because some of it’s outdated and also basic stuff you can locate online for “$0” anyways.